Higher-order asymptotic profiles for solutions to the Cauchy problem for a dispersive-dissipative equation with a cubic nonlinearity: Introduction

-By virtue of the above asymptotic formulas, if we can get the asymptotic profile for the Duhamel term in \eqref{gKdVB-IE}, then we are able to obtain the asymptotic expansion for the solution $u(x, t)$ to \eqref{gKdVB}.
+By virtue of Theorem~\ref{thm.Karch-L}, if we can get the asymptotic profile for the Duhamel term in \eqref{gKdVB-IE}, then we are able to obtain the asymptotic expansion for the solution $u(x, t)$ to \eqref{gKdVB}.
 Indeed, Karch \cite{K99-1} succeeded to construct the asymptotic profile for the Duhamel term in \eqref{gKdVB-IE}, if $q>2$, $u_{0}\in H^{1}(\R)\cap L^{1}(\R)$ and $xu_{0}\in L^{1}(\R)$.
-According to his results, the asymptotic profile for its is divided into three cases: $2<q<3$; $q=3$; $q>3$.
-In this paper, we focus on the case of $q=3$, which is a distinguished situation in which the asymptotic profile for the Duhamel term is linear but is multiplied by a logarithmic function $\log t$.
-More precisely, the following asymptotic formula has been proven: \begin{thm}[\cite{K99-1}] Let $1<\alpha<3$ and $q=3$.
+According to his results, its asymptotic profile can be divided into three cases: $2<q<3$; $q=3$; $q>3$.
+In this paper, we only focus on the case of $q=3$, which is a distinguished situation in which the asymptotic profile for the Duhamel term is linear but is multiplied by a logarithmic function $\log t$.
+More precisely, the following asymptotic formula has been proven in \cite{K99-1}: \begin{thm}[\cite{K99-1}] Let $1<\alpha<3$ and $q=3$.
 Assume that $u_{0} \in H^{1}(\R) \cap L^{1}(\R)$, $xu_{0} \in L^{1}(\R)$ and $\| u_{0} \|_{H^{1}} + \| u_{0} \|_{L^{1}}$ is sufficiently small.
 Suppose that $u(x, t)$ be the global mild solution to \eqref{gKdVB} mentioned in Proposition~\ref{prop.GE-decay}.
 Then, $u(x, t)$ satisfies the following asymptotics:

-for any $1\le p\le \infty$, where $S_{\alpha}(x, t)$ is defined by \eqref{def.S}, while $G(x, t)$ and $M$ are defined by \eqref{def.G-M}. \end{thm} We remark that in the same paper \cite{K99-1}, the similar result to \eqref{Karch-N} has also been obtained for the generalized BBM--Burgers equation with a cubic nonlinearity.
-Moreover, the corresponding result to \eqref{Karch-N} also can be established for the convection-diffusion equation (cf.~\cite{Z93}).